paulfryer/dynamodb-cdc/readme.md

 ![Querying User Profile View](/docs/filteringLatestValuesOnView.png)

-Warning: these views don't take the Partition Key into the query, which they should if you are going to get servious about implementing this pattern.
-Also this is highly experimenatal and has not been tested at scale, so performance testing is critical here.
+Warning: these views don't take the Partition Key into the query, which they should if using with any sizable amount of data.
+Also this is highly experimenatal and has not been tested at scale, so performance testing is highly reccomended.